-Frequently, I am contacted by people requesting my advice on how to become a video editor.
-In this blog article, I offer my perspective, based on my own experience of training in this skill, and some tips on how you can work towards becoming a video editor or gaining work in the post-production industry.
+I am frequently contacted by people seeking my advice on how to become a video editor.
+In this blog article, I offer my perspective, based on my own experience of training in video editing.

 Working in post-production